 The foreign influence

 The pre-Hispanic cultures considered cocoa beans as an essential ingredient.
 They used them as currency in their popular markets.
-Different villages in the Yucatan Peninsula still prepare Mayan chocolate using the ancient techniques, and is delicious!
+Different villages in the Yucatan Peninsula still prepare chocolate using the ancient techniques, and is delicious!

 The habanero pepper